Thursday, March 31, 2022

 Attack Of The Killer Tomatoes?

 Each screen has a selection of evil tomatoes roaming like they own the place!
-There are four types each with different characteristics and abilities but the only way to kill them is to dig holes with our trusty spade and hope they fall in.
-Then we rush over and smash in their faces with a spade.
+There are four types, each with different characteristics and abilities, but the only way to kill them is to dig holes with our trusty spade and hope they fall in.
+Then we rush over and smash their faces with a spade.
 Gruesome fun and dead simple.

 Actually, there's little need to hurry because there's no time limit.
 That's right, no time limit.
 Fabulous!!

-The first level nicely introduces you to the game so experiment with leaping, digging, and killing.
+The first level introduces you nicely, so experiment with leaping, digging, and killing.

 Joystick Controls

-Hector can walk, jump, and climb ladders and I must say how slick and responsive the joystick controls are.
+Hector can walk, jump, and climb ladders, and I must say how slick and responsive the joystick controls are.
 To dig, hold down the fire button and push upwards, whereas pulling down fills it in.
-A hole doesn't need to be completed to temporally capture a tomato.
+A hole doesn't need to be completed to temporarily capture a tomato.
 That is a superb element, especially on later levels.

-Hector is free to change direction in mid-jump anytime and can cling and fall off ladders at will.
+Hector is free to change direction in mid-jump anytime and can cling/fall off ladders at will.
 That's a lot better than it sounds.
 This tomato-basher can even sneak up on any tomato to instantly begin the joy of clubbing.
 Try it!!
 Oh, and don't forget to jump!
 Have I said just how amazing the controls are?
-Okay, let me say this - the joystick controls are extraordinary for both function and fluidity of action.
-Wonderful just wonderful!!
+Let me say this - the joystick controls are extraordinary for both function and fluidity of action.
+Wonderful, just wonderful!!

 Okay, let's take a moment's pause with the boring reading for another screenshot...